Chandrika2914/Chandrika2914/README.md

 ## 🚀 About Me
 - 🎓 Master’s candidate in **Data Science** at the University of Central Missouri (GPA: 3.83/4.0).
-- 🧠 Published **IEEE research** on *Cognitive Workload Detection using Multispectral Imaging (NIR/LWIR)*.
 - 💡 5 years of diverse professional experience across **data analytics, research, SEO, and technical coordination**.
-- 🧩 Skilled in **data cleaning, visualization, feature engineering, and ML model development**.
+- 🧩 Skilled in **data cleaning, visualization, and enthusiastic in feature engineering, and ML model development**.
+- 🧠 Co-authored **IEEE research** on *Cognitive Workload Detection using Multispectral Imaging (NIR/LWIR)*.
-- 🎯 Seeking roles as a **Data Analyst / Data Scientist / BI Analyst** to apply analytical, programming, and visualization expertise.
+- 🎯 Seeking roles as a **Data Analyst / Data Scientist /** to apply analytical, programming, and visualization expertise.

 ---